Statement

 French Red For Men

-Perfume Parlour French Red For Men is an Eau de Parfum launched in 1995.
-French Red For Men opens with Allspice and Geranium, settles into a heart of Kumquat and Cactus, and dries down to a base of Sandalwood and Cedar.
+Perfume Parlour French Red For Men is an Eau de Parfum.
+French Red For Men opens with Geranium and Allspice, settles into a heart of Kumquat and Cactus, and dries down to a base of Cedar and Sandalwood.
 Perfume Parlour's French Red For Men carries a Statement verdict, a warm spicy-led wear.

 French Red chases Givenchy Xeryus Rouge, the bold spicy-woody from 1995.
 The fiery pimento-and-geranium opening over creamy sandalwood comes through, but Perfume Parlour tames the original's daring, almost overpowering spice and renders the woods simpler, so it loses some of the Givenchy's polarising punch.